Good morning, NBC News readers.

-McConnell's impeachment dilemma, Brits head to the polls in U.K. election, and a possible Weinstein settlement: The Morning Rundown
+McConnell's impeachment dilemma, Brits head to the polls in crucial election and a possible Weinstein settlement.

 As the Senate begins preparations for an impeachment trial, many Republicans are questioning the wisdom of President Donald Trump calling witnesses and are instead discussing a speedy process.